 Claudia Pozo is Communications Lead of Whose Knowledge?.
-She is a Bolivian cyberfeminist, graphic designer, and digital rights activist devoted to bridging tech communities know-how with grassroots movements’ necessities.
+She is a Bolivian cyberfeminist, graphic designer, podcast producer, web developer, and digital rights activist devoted to bridging tech communities know-how with grassroots movements’ necessities.
 She holds a BA in Social Communications and a Master’s Degree in Development Management from the University of Agder in Norway.
 You will usually find her organizing training sessions on digital security, discussion panels on technopolitics, or drinking black tea while datamoshing late at night.

 Mariana Fossatti is the #VisibleWikiWomen 2020 campaign coordinator.
 She’s a feminist and a free culture activist.
 Her background is in sociology and she has a master’s degree in Society and Development from the Universidad de la República, Uruguay.
 She co-founded the digital cultural centre Ártica in 2011, and co-founded the Uruguayan chapters of Creative Commons and Wikimedia in 2013.
 She also works in the APC Women Rights Programme, amplyfing women voices in tech on GenderIT blog, and facilitating feminist ways of knowing in the Feminist Internet Research Network.
 When not sharing knowledge or tech tips and tricks with other feminists, you can find her in front of her collage table, figuring out how to finish several work-in-progress pieces.